 Quebec to receive the first cohort of Afghan refugees

-MONTREAL -- Quebec Minister of Immigration Nadine Girault announced on Twitter Tuesday night that Quebec will receive approximately 300 refugees.
+Quebec Minister of Immigration Nadine Girault announced on Twitter Monday night that Quebec will receive approximately 300 refugees.

 "After having carried out a quarantine in Toronto, the Afghan refugees bound for Quebec will be taken care of by the government of Quebec," Girault wrote.